kirbpowell/terminal-stuff/README.md

 Some of the plugins I reccommend, specifically Syntastic (for syntax checking), have requirements outside of vim.
 I'll list those and go through them here.

-### Syntastic

-Syntastic requires special fun fonts.
-These are called 'patched fonts', and they do some kind of weird unicode shit.
-If you've already got one, great!
-Set it as your terminal font.
-If not, there's a whole bunch available on github with installation instructions available [here](https://github.com/powerline/fonts).

-### YouCompleteMe

-YouCompleteMe is a code completion engine.

-**Note** that YCM is a *compiled* component.
-You will need to manually compile it for your specific system after it's been installed via Vundle.
-You can find detailed instructions for all major OSes [here](https://github.com/Valloric/YouCompleteMe#installation).

 ### Code Search with Ack & Ag

 I use [Ag](https://github.com/ggreer/the_silver_searcher#whats-so-great-about-ag) for code search in ViM, through the [ack.vim](https://github.com/mileszs/ack.vim#ackvim) vim plugin.
 You'll need to install Ag separately, and make the changes recommended on the Ag github page.